homeserversltd/updates/README.md

 - Only the master orchestrator should run top-level updates; submodules handle their own children.
 - Use the manifest as the single source of truth for update relationships and metadata.
 - Use the checksummer utility to keep checksums up to date.
+- Always use the virtual environment when running updates.

 ## Version Control and Rollback